Film

-**I do have one film award to my name: A Portrait of Orozbek – Best Environmental Documentary at the Mountain Film Festival 2015 (USA)
+** Award: A Portrait of Orozbek – Best Environmental Documentary, Mountain Film Festival 2015 (USA)

 ExWeb Dispatches | Series 2: Antarctica | Episode 1: Hercules Inlet (2020)